-From beautiful blues to naturally occurring emerald greens that you might not have seen before, Krabi is an experience: a sensory overload for even for the avid traveller. temperate weathers that hit you in a snooze and relaxing/calming views that rejuvenate you to the core.
-Characterised by craggy, sheer limestone cliffs, dense mangrove forests, and with more than a hundred offshore islands, this destination will leave you longing for more.
+From beautiful blues to naturally occurring emerald greens that you might not have seen before, Krabi is an experience: a sensory overload for even the avid traveller. temperate weather that hit you in a snooze and relaxing/calming views that rejuvenate you to the core.
+Characterized by craggy, sheer limestone cliffs, dense mangrove forests, and with more than a hundred offshore islands, this destination will leave you longing for more.

 Here are a few things that come in handy while planning your trip to this beautiful city:

-- The Winter Months Last through Dec to March with an average high of 34.8°C and an average low of 21.1°C.
+- The Winter Months Last from Dec to March with an average high of 34.8°C and an average low of 21.1°C.

 - An Average meal for one person costs about 4.28$ in a non-expensive restaurant.

-- A Pint of Domestic Drought Beer costs about 4.71$ on an average.
+- A Pint of Domestic Drought Beer costs about 4.71$ on average.